Which Pet is Best For Me?

 Updated: Dec 11, 2020

 BIRDS, CATS, DOGS, SMALL ANIMALS?

 You may have heard the saying, "You own a dog, and you feed a cat."
-It's true that cats value their independence a bit more than their canine counterparts.
+Cats indeed value their independence a bit more than their canine counterparts.
 They are certainly more adaptive and more self-sufficient, but if you've ever been around cats, you already know they also crave and require love and companionship just as much as dogs.
-Then there are others to consider like a hamster, guinea pig, or bird.
+Then there are others to consider, like a hamster, guinea pig, or bird.

-Birds are very interesting creatures.
+Birds are fascinating creatures.
 They can mimic sounds and learn how to use tools.
 They may be able to learn basic commands and even play fetch.
-They do not require a lot of food, which is great but they do need a lot of consistency.
-They may cling on to only one family member and become stressed around the others.
-One of the plus sides with having a bird is that they can live many, many years.
+They do not require a lot of food, which is great, but they do need consistency.
+They may cling to only one family member and become stressed around the others.
+One of the plus sides of having a bird is that they can live many, many years.
 But this may also be seen as a downside.
-As we previously discussed in "Are You Ready to Adopt a Pet", we know that it is important that pet ownership is for a lifetime.
+As we previously discussed in "Are You Ready to Adopt a Pet," we know that it is important that pet ownership is for a lifetime.
 If you get a very young bird, and you're no spring chicken, well, chances are it may outlive you.
-Make sure that you have a plan in play for your birdy so it has a family or sanctuary to carry out the rest of its days with, happy and healthy.
+Ensure that you have a plan in play for your birdy, so it has a family or sanctuary to carry out the rest of its days with, happy and healthy.
 Birds are a little tricky, so be sure you have all of the eggspert information you can get with your local sanctuary or aviary.

 Small animals can make great pets with proper care.
 Thinking about a new furry family member?
 Don't rule out a rodent.
-While they don't live as long as their cat and canine counterparts, guinea pigs, rats and chinchillas can all make for fun family companions.
+In comparison, they don't live as long as their cat and canine counterparts; guinea pigs, rats, and chinchillas can all make for fun family companions.
 They are perfect for someone living in an apartment or small living space.